 Initially, very few complaints were raised about Mrs. Cox’s appointment as postmaster.
 As time passed, however, concerns arose from the citizens of Indianola.
 During this time, Republican politics were being restructured by President Theodore Roosevelt, and the new party stance shifted so that it no longer continued the Reconstruction policy of placing African Americans to political appointments.
 The white citizens of Indianola called for the elimination of African Americans from leadership positions, and specifically for the removal of Mrs. Cox.(3) In doing so, they hoped to create an opening for a white postmaster.

-In the fall of 1902, James K. Vardaman, the editor of the Greenwood Commonwealth and a white supremacist, began delivering speeches reproaching the people of Indianola for “tolerating a negro [sic] wench as a postmaster.”(4) His motive for these speeches was not only to spread his white supremacist message but also to expel Mrs. Cox from her postmaster position with the hopes of obtaining it and the position’s salary for himself.
-The white townspeople of Indianola began calling meetings and voted to order Mrs. Cox to resign from her office by January 1, 1903 although her commission did not end until a year from that date, in 1904.
-While she refused to step down prior to the end of her term, Mrs. Cox made it known that she would not be a candidate for reappointment.(5)
+In the fall of 1902, James K. Vardaman, editor of the Greenwood Commonwealth and a white supremacist, began delivering speeches reproaching the people of Indianola for “tolerating” Mrs. Cox as postmaster.
+(4) His motive for these speeches was not only to spread his white supremacist message, but also to expel Mrs. Cox from her position with the hopes of obtaining it and the position’s salary for himself.
+The white townspeople of Indianola began calling meetings and voted to demand that Mrs. Cox resign from her office by January 1, 1903, a year earlier than her commission end date in 1904.
+While she refused to step down prior to the end of her term, Mrs. Cox made it known that she would not be a candidate for re-appointment.(5)

 The controversy surrounding Mrs. Cox’s position made news across the country.
 It was debated for four hours in the United States Senate and made the headlines of major newspapers across the country.
 On February 7, 1903, the Cleveland Gazette ran the headline, “Mrs. Minnie Cox, Postmistress of Indianola- A Faithful and Efficient Official Driven From Office by Southern White Brutes.”